What are cockroaches?

 Once inside, roaches hide during the day in dark, quiet areas squeezing their flat bodies into any crack or crevice they discover.
 Because they breed quickly, a few finding the way into your home and going unnoticed will lead to a large-scale, difficult to control cockroach infestation.

-Where will I find cockroaches in Tennessee, Florida, Texas, Kentucky, Florida, Oklahoma or Massachusetts?
+Where will I find cockroaches in Alabama, Georgia, Tennessee, Florida, Texas, Kentucky, Florida, or Massachusetts?

 German cockroaches, Oriental cockroaches, and American cockroaches are all attracted to warm, humid living conditions.
 Inside, they are most likely to live in the following areas: